ggingell/react-fullscreenable/README.md

     ```

 Also take a look at [./example/demo.css](./example/demo.css).
 No CSS is required for this component to function
 correctly.
-However you will probably want rules for some child elements.
-Additionally this module does not do much to stop window scrolling mostly because I have not found the perfect solution to it yet, so I leave it free for you to implement.
-You can get pretty close with CSS and media queries.
+However you will probably want rules for some child elements. demo.css is a good starting point.

 ## Development